Coffee from Farm to Table

 A noted difference from large commercial growers compared to the small farms the O’Connors deal with is the air-drying of beans in shaded “African beds”, mesh raised off the ground instead of on concrete or plastic where the beans absorb odors and create an off-taste.
 That’s why the other growers have to blend their coffee varieties.

 Why not stop by while in the area?
-The shop is open Tuesday through Saturday from 6 am to 3 pm.
+The shop is open Tuesday through Saturday from 7 am to 4 pm, Sunday 8 am to 1 pm, closed Monday.
 Tell them we sent you!